 Step 2.
 Right-click on the device and click on Update Driver in the drop-down menu.

 Step 3.
 A window asking How do you want to search for drivers?
 Will pop up.
 Select Search automatically for updated driver software.

 Sometimes, devices plugged into the USB port might interfere with your computer.
 This includes gadgets like monitors, mouse, keyboards, earphones, microphones, USB flash drives, and external hard drives.
 Try unplugging them and see if the error still exists by restarting your PC.

 AppX Deployment Service or AppXSVC is a process built-in to Windows computers.
 It is involved in many processes in your PC, like installations and updates.
-By stopping this, we can hopefully fix the Windows 10 crash.
+By stopping this, we can hopefully fix the Windows 10 crash on startup.
 Follow the instructions below: